SeanOhAileasa/SeanOhAileasa/README.md

 &#x1F4DC; Theory
 &#x1F6A7; Work-in-Progress / WIP
 &#x2705; Semester / Topic Finished
-18/06/2023
+06/08/2023
-"update repository pen-103 ./klr - Linux Fundamentals" -->
+"update repository pen-103 ./klr - Linux Fundamentals - What Is Linux and What Is It Doing?"
+-->

-- What Is Linux and What Is It Doing? <br/>
+- What Is Linux and What Is It Doing? &#x2705; <br/>
 - The Command Line <br/>
 - The File System <br/>
 - Useful Commands <br/>